ravinayak/perchwell_assignment/README.md

 There are 3 API Endpoints:

-a. `GET /api/v1/buildings`: This is an index action, and it returns all the buildings in database in specific format, an array of building objects is returned where each building object has a structure defined as below: defined as below:
+- **GET /api/v1/buildings**: This is an index action, and it returns all the buildings in database in specific format, an array of building objects is returned where each building object has a structure defined as below: defined as below:

 ```json
 {